-To obtain a generic model of the organization, it is necessary to define a role without any assumptions on the architecture of the holon which will play this role.
-By basing the description of these behaviors (Roles) on capacities, a modular and reusable modeling of holonic MAS is enabled.
+To obtain a generic model of organization, we need then to define a role without making any assumptions on the architecture of the holon which will play this role.
+Basing the description of these behaviors (Roles) on capacities, enables a modular and reusable modeling of holonic MAS.
 Indeed, capacities describe what the holon is capable of doing (Abstract Level), independently of how it does it (Concrete Level).

-A role defines a behavior based on what the agent/holon is capable of doing (i.e. the holon's capacities).
+A role defines a behaviour based on what the agent/holon is capable of doing (i.e. the holon's capacities).
 Thus, a role requires that the role player has specific capacities.
 A holon/agent has to possess all capacities required by a role to play that role.
 On the other hand, a role confers to its player a certain status in the organization and the right to perform its capacities.
 A role thus confers holon the authorization to wield some of its capacities in the context defined by the organization.

-At the Concrete Level we assign roles to agents, thus an agent is specified as an active communicative entity which plays roles.
+At the Concrete Level we assign roles to agents.
+In this context, an agent is only specified as an active communicative entity which plays roles.
 An agent/holon may instantiate one or more roles and a role may be instantiated by one or more agents/holons.

 A holon is a whole-part construct that is composed of other holons, but it is, at the same time, a component of a higher level holon.
-In order to maintain the generality of the metamodel, it is necessary to distinguish between two aspects that overlap in a holon: the first is directly related to the holonic character of the entity, i.e. a holon (super-holon) is composed of other holons (sub-holons or members).
-This aspect is common to all the holons, thus it is often named the holonic aspect;

-it considers how members organize and manage the super-holon, and it is modeled by a particular organization called Holonic Organization.
+In order to maintain the generality of the metamodel, it is necessary to distinguish between two aspects that overlap in a holon.
+The first is directly related to the holonic character of the entity, i.e. a holon (super-holon) is composed of other holons (sub-holons or members).
+This aspect is common to all the holons, thus it is often named the holonic aspect.
+This aspect considers how members organize and manage the super-holon, and it is modelled with a particular organization called Holonic Organization.
 This latter represents a moderated group [21] in terms of roles and their interactions.

-The second aspect, is related to the problem the members are trying to solve; it is therefore specific to the application domain, and it is often named the production aspect.
-This aspect is modeled by using a set of production organizations.
+The second aspect, is related to the problem the members are trying to solve; it is therefore specific to the application or domain of application, and often named production aspect.
+This aspect is modelled by using a set of production organizations.
 A holon may thus be composed of groups.
 A super-holon contains at least the holonic group and possibly a set of production groups, instances of production organizations.